AhmedHessuin/YOLOX/README.md

 - SimOTA Advanced label assignment is another important progress of object detection
 - Strong augmentation ( MixUp and Mosaic)
 ## How do they differ from previous YOLO models?
-- Anchor free
-- Decoupled Head
+- Anchor free & Decoupled Head
-- SimOTA
+- SimOTA Advanced label assignment
-- Strong augmentation (MixUp)
+- Strong augmentation
 ## What do you think are potential areas of improvement?
 - Model Backbone
 - Transformer modules